ra-develop/LittleLemon/README.md

 ![Little Lemon mobile app screens of profile page and home screen with menu items](Little-Lemon-mobile-app-screens.png)

-You will be provided with some starter code that establishes the app layout; however, it is missing the list of menu items.
 You will need to make a network call to **fetch this data** from a URL that is provided in the task instructions.
 Once retrieved, this data should then **be stored in a database**.

 In order to **display the data within the app**, you will need to write some code that converts the data into a proper format for SwiftUI.
 Finally, you will implement some SQL transactions to **enable the sorting and filtering of the data**.